Orchestral Strings Lessons

 Please contact Natalie directly for scheduling.

-Email: [email protected]
+Email: nataliehagwood@gmail.com

 PAOLO REYES — VIOLIN, VIOLA

 Violinist and conductor Paolo Reyes graduated in 2013 with his Masters degree in music with an emphasis on orchestral conducting from Sacramento State under the tutelage of Leo Eylar.
 Since then, he has appeared as guest conductor in numerous orchestras in the Northern California Region such as the Sacramento Youth Symphony, Napa Valley Youth Symphony, Rancho Cordova Civic Light Orchestra, and as an assistant conductor for the Lake Tahoe Music Festival in 2015 and 2016.
 Maestro Reyes is also the Musical Director and Conductor of the Camellia Juniors and Cadets, the youth orchestra division of the Camellia Symphony Orchestra.
 In the summer of 2016, Reyes conducted Fairfield's Missouri Street Opera Production of The Little Mermaid and will be returning again for their production of Fiddle on the Roof.
 In addition to actively conducting, Paolo is also an performing violinist in the Camellia Symphony Orchestra, Sacramento State Orchestra, and Camerata Capistrano—the premiere collegiate Baroque ensemble in the Sacramento region.
-He was also a former Principal Second violin for the Folsom Symphony, and is the Concertmaster for the Elk Grove Strauss Fesitval since 2016.
+He was also a former Principal Second violin for the Folsom Symphony, and is the Concertmaster for the Elk Grove Strauss Festival since 2016.
 Reyes studied with violinist Ian Swensen during his undergraduate studies at Sacramento State.

 Paolo welcomes students ages ten and up.

-Email: [email protected]
+Email: paoloreyes85@gmail.com

 **All instructors are independent contractors**